Douglas Wigdor: NFL race discrimination class action

-On February 1, 2022, Wigdor filed a race discrimination lawsuit against the NFL, New York Giants, Miami Dolphins and Denver Broncos on behalf of former Dolphins head coach Brian Flores.
+On February 1, 2022, Wigdor filed a race discrimination lawsuit against the NFL, New York Giants, Miami Dolphins, and Denver Broncos on behalf of former Dolphins head coach Brian Flores, in addition to Steve Wilks and Ray Horton.
 The lawsuit accused the NFL of conducting sham interviews with Black and minority head coach candidates in order to show compliance with the Rooney Rule.
 The complaint alleged that a series of text messages Flores received from New England Patriots coach Bill Belichick revealed the Giants decided to hire Brian Daboll as head coach three days before Flores was interviewed for the position.
 Flores also accused the Broncos of conducting a sham head coach interview with him in 2019.
 The lawsuit further claimed that Flores was pressured to tank games by Dolphins team owner Stephen Ross and offered $100,00 per game lost, and that he was also pressured to tamper with a quarterback.
-The three teams each denied Flores' allegations, while NFL commissioner Roger Goodell called the league's record on diversity "unacceptable" and vowed to reevaluate the its diversity, equity and inclusion policies.
+The three teams each denied Flores' allegations, while NFL commissioner Roger Goodell called the league's record on diversity "unacceptable" and vowed to reevaluate its diversity, equity and inclusion policies.
 Asked about the allegations in a pre-Super Bowl interview, President Joe Biden criticized the NFL for its lack of diversity among head coaches.

 Fox News lawsuits

-Beginning in 2016, Wigdor represented over twenty Fox News employees in sexual harassment, race discrimination and gender discrimination cases, settling out of court for approximately $10 million.
+Beginning in 2016, Wigdor represented over 20 Fox News employees in sexual harassment, race discrimination, and gender discrimination cases, settling out of court for approximately $10 million.
 In November 2017, after 21st Century Fox made an offer to acquire Sky News for $14.6 billion, Wigdor testified before British Parliament and the Competition and Markets Authority about his knowledge of institutional workplace sexual harassment and discrimination at Fox.

 On July 1, 2020, it was reported that Wigdor represented the victim in a sexual misconduct case that led to the termination of Fox News host Ed Henry.
 On July 20, Wigdor filed a federal lawsuit on behalf of Jennifer Eckhart alleging that Henry had sexually harassed and raped her.
 The lawsuit further alleged that Fox News supported and promoted Henry after it received multiple complaints of sexually inappropriate behavior against him, and only fired him once it became aware of a forthcoming lawsuit.
 Fox News on-air talent Sean Hannity, Tucker Carlson, Howard Kurtz and Gianno Caldwell were also accused of sexual harassment in the lawsuit.